 The type of vegetation had significant effects on the soil's basic physical and chemical properties.
-The bulk density of the 0-20 cm CK soil layer was significantly lower than both in both HR and GL (Table 2).

-The contents of total nitrogen and total phosphorus in the XS 0-20 cm layer were significantly higher than those in the other three vegetation types (P < 0.05).
-The soil bulk density of the 20-40 cm layer under all four vegetation types was higher than that in the 0-20 cm layer, while the total porosity, total nitrogen and total phosphorus in the 20-40 cm soil layer were lower than in the 0-20 cm layer.
+The bulk density of the 0-20 cm CK soil layer was significantly lower than both in HR and GL (Table 2).
+The soil bulk density of the CK plot in the 20-40 cm layer was the smallest, but the difference has not reached a significant level.
+Moreover, the contents of total N and total P in the XS 0-20 cm layer were significantly higher than those in the other three vegetation types (P < 0.05).
+The maximum total N content of the soil in the 20-40 cm layer appeared in the HR plot, and the maximum total P content appeared in the GL plot, but the difference in vegetation type to soil total N and total P content did not reach a significant level.
+The soil bulk density of the 20-40 cm layer under all four vegetation types was higher than that in the 0-20 cm layer, while the total porosity, total N and total P in the 20-40 cm soil layer were lower than in the 0-20 cm layer.